Narcissist – the word might send chills up your spine or make you think of your arrogant boss, overly-opinionated family member, or toxic partner.

 Before we explore the types of people narcissists target, let’s get clear on what being a narcissist really means.
 At their core, narcissists are insecure.
 Even though many appear arrogant or overly confident, these are simply defense mechanisms to cover up a very fragile ego.
 They’re entitled, lack self-reflection and empathy, don’t take personal responsibility, and are constantly on the hunt for external validation, or what is often referred to as “narcissistic supply”.

-The two main types of narcissists are grandiose and covert.
-Grandiose narcissists represent what we typically think of when we hear the term “narcissist”.
+The two main types of narcissists are grandiose and vulnerable.
+Grandiose narcissists represent what we typically think of when we hear the term “narcissist.”
 They’re arrogant, boisterous, talkative, and always the center of attention.
 Although their “self” preoccupation can be incredibly frustrating, their charm and charisma often make them alluring and attractive at the same time.

-Covert narcissists are also entitled and arrogant – but their entitlement comes across quite differently than that of grandiose narcissists.
+Vulnerable narcissists are also entitled and arrogant – but their entitlement comes across quite differently than that of grandiose narcissists.
 While the grandiose narcissist’s mantra might be “World!
-Look how great I am!” the covert narcissist’s mantra would be “Why doesn’t the world see how great I am?”.
+Look how great I am!” the vulnerable narcissist’s mantra would be “Why doesn’t the world see how great I am?”.

-Covert narcissists are often mislabeled as depressed, as they can come across sad or “down on their luck”.
+Vulnerable narcissists are often mislabeled as depressed, as they can come across as sad or “down on their luck.”
 They have an endless list of examples about how they were “done wrong” and express grand ideas for what they could’ve accomplished if only someone would have seen how great they are.

 If you’ve experienced narcissistic abuse or been victim to their smear campaigns, you might have felt anxious, confused, hypervigilant, isolated, or emotionally devastated.
 Narcissists are masters at manipulation, employing psychological tactics like gaslighting (e.g., “I never said that!”
 “You’re crazy.”), guilt-tripping, and boundary-pushing to make you question yourself, your intentions, and ultimately your reality.

-Now that we have a foundation for understanding narcissism, it’s important to explore the term introversion as well (and most importantly, how the two terms are not synonymous).
+Now that we have a foundation for understanding narcissism, it’s important to explore the term introversion as well.
 In her book The Introvert Advantage, Dr. Laney describes introverts as “energy-conservers” and extroverts as “energy-spenders”.

 Introverts gain energy from being alone and having time in solitude to sift through their thoughts, while extroverts gain energy from being around people and having time to talk, socialize, and connect.